aroberge/friendly-traceback-docs/docs/source/design.rst

 .. important::

-    By default, we should ask translators to provide generic 2-letter code versions for translations, so that a better fallback than the default English version could be found.
+    By default, we should perhaps ask translators to provide generic 2-letter code versions for translations, so that a better fallback than the default English version could be found.
 See the related open question above, as to whether or not this should be provided in addition to any region